What is the Southborough Community Choice Program?

 How much money will I save?
 Are savings guaranteed?

-While the program strives to provide savings, savings cannot be predicted or guaranteed.
-The program price is fixed until February 2020, while National Grid’s Basic Service prices change twice a year or more, depending on rate class.
+Savings cannot be predicted or guaranteed.
+The program price is fixed until February 2020, while National Grid’s Basic Service prices change every 6 months for residential and commercial accounts and every 3 months for industrial accounts.
+Future National Grid Basic Service prices are not known.
 As a result, the program price may not always be below the National Grid’s Basic Service price.
-The program aims to deliver savings when compared with the average of the changing Basic Service prices.

 Please note that any savings will apply only to the supplier services portion of your National Grid electric bill.
 Delivery charges will be unaffected by the Southborough Community Power Choice program.